-How ProjectManager Helps with Managing Different Work Styles
+How ProjectManager Helps With Managing Different Work Styles

-ProjectManager is cloud-based project and work management software that connects hybrid teams wherever they are and keeps everyone updated with the most current data.
+ProjectManager is a cloud-based project and work management software that connects hybrid teams wherever they are and keeps everyone updated with the most current data.
 Our tool has multiple project views so managers and teams can use the feature that matches their work style.

-Create Robust Plans with Gantt Charts
+Create Robust Plans With Gantt Charts

 What multiple views mean is that there are features ranging from task lists to kanban boards, calendars to Gantt charts and a sheet view, which is like the Gantt without the timeline.
 If you’re the type who plans ahead, then the Gantt is perfect.
 It creates a structured roadmap of your work, linking dependencies, setting milestones and even filtering for the critical path.